fabbxible/Marlin/README.md

 -- Screen configuration code based loosely on the work from the CR6 community modified for this screen model -- Automatic Screen rotation for the Ender 6 (Default is upside-down)
 - Manual Mesh Controls for no Probe machines
--- CRX and Ender 6 with no Probe can now use all mesh controls -- All machines now use the same screen files except for Ender 3 V2 Rotary Dial machines and CR6
+-- Ender 6 with no Probe can now use all mesh controls -- All machines now use the same screen files except for Ender 3 V2 Rotary Dial machines and CR6
 - Home button added to 5 point adjustment screen
 - Tap mesh values to manually type in a new value - allows for manual adjustment of mesh values